Pr\"ufer algebraic spaces: Pr ufer algebraic spaces and pairs

-\begin{prop} Let $(X,U)$ be a Pr\"ufer pair, and $T=\{t_1\. t_n\}\subset X$ be a discrete subset of points such that $T\cap U$ is closed in $U$.
-Let $Y\subset X$ be the Zariski closure of $T$ provided with the reduced subspace structure.
-Set $Z:=X\setminus \cup_{i=1}^nX_{\prec t_i}$.
-Then $Y\sqcup_TZ\toisom X$ is a Ferrand's pushout. \end{prop} \begin{proof} By Propositions~\ref{compproprop} and \ref{compclprop}, $(Z,U)$ and $Y$ are Pr\"ufer.
-Thus, by Proposition~\ref{prufpush}, there exists Ferrand's pushout $X'=Y\sqcup_TZ$, and the pair $(X',U)$ is Pr\"ufer.
-Furthermore, $X'$ is $X$-affine since $Y$ and $Z$ are so.
+First, $Z\to X$ is an affine pro-open immersion by Proposition~\ref{genprop}.
+Second, by Propositions~\ref{compproprop} and \ref{compclprop}, $(Z,U)$ and $Y$ are Pr\"ufer.
+Thus, by Proposition~\ref{prufpush}, the Ferrand pushout $X'=Y\coprod_TZ$ exists, and the pair $(X',U)$ is Pr\"ufer.
+Furthermore, by \cite[Theorem~6.4.1]{push}, $X'$ is $X$-affine since $Y$ and $Z$ are so.
 Thus, the morphism $f\:X'\to X$ is separated, quasi-compact, $U$-admissible, and induces an isomorphism over $U$.
-Hence $f$ is a pro-open immersion by condition (4) of Theorem \ref{prufpairth}.
+Hence $f$ is a pro-open immersion by Theorem~\ref{prufpairth}(4).
 But $|X|=|Y|\cup |Z|$ by the construction.
 Thus, $f$ is surjective, hence an isomorphism. \end{proof}